Chiral Gravitational Wave Background from Audible Axion via Nieh-Yan Term: Audible axion with Nieh-Yan term

-In this section, we overview the TEGR and Nieh-Yan modified teleparallel gravity.
-The TEGR was initially proposed by Einstein as an attempt to unify gravitational and electromagnetic interactions~\cite{Hohmann:2022mlc,Maluf:2013gaa,Bahamonde:2021gfp}.
-TEGR is based on the theory of tetrad-spin connection pairs.
-In this framework, the fundamental variables of spacetime are represented by the tetrad $e^{A}_{~\mu}$ and the spin connection $\omega^{A}_{~B\mu}$.
+{The TEGR is based on the theory of tetrad-spin connection pairs.} In this framework, the fundamental variables of spacetime are represented by the tetrad $e^{A}_{~\mu}$ and the spin connection $\omega^{A}_{~B\mu}$.
 This allows the metric to be written as